 Wine rated (2026 guide) 95/100

-The vintage soars in this year's production, with very expressive fruit and great depth.
-It fills the mouth with notes of red fruit jelly and a silky tannin finish.
+This vintage really shines, with very expressive fruit and great depth.
+It fills the mouth with notes of red fruit jelly and a finish featuring silky tannins.

 About the estate:

-Philippe Castéja has been breathing new life into this classified growth for several years now.
-Oenologist Denis Dubourdieu has carried out extensive work here, starting with the restoration of the vineyard.
-Over the last few vintages, the wines have improved and the château now benefits from technical facilities that should enable it to go even further.
-Lynch-Moussas produces a relatively fine wine of medium body, which can be drunk fairly quickly.
+For several years now, Philippe Castéja has been breathing new life into this classified growth.
+Winemaker Denis Dubourdieu has done a thorough job here, starting with a complete overhaul of the vineyard.
+Over the past few vintages, the wines have improved, and the château now benefits from technical facilities that should allow it to go even further.
+Lynch-Moussas produces a relatively delicate wine of medium body that can be enjoyed fairly quickly.

 James Suckling